dmarshNAIT/GitHub-HowTo/README.md

 # GitHub-HowTo
 We will be using GitHub for all the coding assessments in this course.
-This includes 3 steps:
+This includes 3 parts:
-+ accepting the assignment
+1. accepting the assignment
-+ downloading the starter files to your computer
+1. downloading the starter files to your computer
-+ uploading your completed assignment.
+1. uploading your completed assignment.

 Let's look at each of those 3 parts.

-# Accepting the assignment
+# Part 1.
+Accepting the assignment
 ![1-Accepting](https://github.com/dmarshNAIT/GitHub-HowTo/assets/55507008/459b27b3-82a0-4552-99a9-993ea78cbea3)
 1. Find your assignment on Moodle, and click on the link that starts with classroom.google.com.
 2. The first time you accept an assignment for each course, you'll be invited to select your name from the class list.
 This connects your GitHub account with your actual human name.
 3. Click the big green **Accept** button.
 This will create a repository for you: a private folder that contains all the starter files for your assignment.
 4. Click **Refresh** and you'll see a link to your repo in blue text.

-# Downloading the starter files
+# Part 2.
+Downloading the starter files
 There are a few different ways to do this.
 You do not need to do **all** of them, just one!

 ## Using GitHub Desktop (recommended)